1

 View Question

-South Sudan has yet to sign or ratify the Arms Trade Treaty (ATT).
+South Sudan is not a signatory to the Arms Trade Treaty.
 [1]

 Explore